Adopt and implement guidelines or design standards/incentives for at least one of the following stormwater infiltration/reuse practices:

 d.
 Pervious/permeable pavement or pavers.

 g.
-Incorporate compost and/or native plants into landscape design.
+Incorporate soil amendments and/or native plants into landscape design.

 Order Number